draumaz/plains/README.md

 The Plains - a CLI adventure game where your choices matter.
 You're Liam, a space traveler who has crash-landed on a mysterious planet.
 What will you find?
 What will you discover?

+# Development Timeline

+Late January 2021 - The idea was conceived, and written in C.

+Mid Febuary 2021 - The Plains was fully rewritten in Python due to complications with C

+**Early April 2021 (planned) - The Plains will be fully rewritten in Ruby.**

+# Why is The Plains switching to a Ruby codebase?

+Ruby enables me to make The Plains more efficient and distributable than on Python.

 # Concept Art
 ![LiamArt](https://github.com/draumaz/plains/blob/main/art/liambody.png?raw=true "Goat Boy")
 ![Concept3](https://github.com/draumaz/plains/blob/main/art/concept3.jpg?raw=true "Concept 3")